fuzzybabybunny/meteor-load-order-test/README.md

 ##Analysis##

-There are a few strange things going on.

-- main.js and main.html are actually loaded very soon, counter to what the documentation says: http://docs.meteor.com/#/full/structuringyourapp
+- `main.js` and `main.html` are actually loaded very soon, counter to what the documentation says: http://docs.meteor.com/#/full/structuringyourapp
 - all the DOM nodes are actually created *earlier* than expected
-- with six templates that still have yet to have their .rendered() callbacks fired, the max number of DOM nodes has already been reached.
-We should expect more DOM nodes to be added with each .rendered() callback being fired.
+- with six templates that still have yet to have their `.rendered()` callbacks fired, the max number of DOM nodes has already been reached.
+I would expect more DOM nodes to be added with each `.rendered()` callback being fired.

 ##Actual Script Load Order (please refer back to the Structure of the Templates section)##